Muhammed-Elhanouney/Quiz-App/README.md

-# React + Vite
+⚛️ React + Vite Quiz App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-####################
+This project uses React with Vite for fast development and JSON Server to simulate a real backend with mock data.

+📦 Installation
+Install all project dependencies:

+bash
+Copy
+Edit

+## npm install

 🔌 Mock API with JSON Server
 To simulate a real backend, I used json-server.
-The questions data was stored in a local JSON file (data.json) and served as a mock API.
+The quiz data is stored in data/questions.json and served as a local API.

-⚙️ Setup Instructions:

- ## npm i to install all lib;
+⚙️ Run JSON Server:
+bash
+Copy
+Edit

-## tor run json serve  : npx json-server data/questions.json
+## npx json-server data/questions.json

+Make sure the server is running on a port like http://localhost:3000 or adjust accordingly.

+🧪 Development Mode
+To run the app in development mode with hot reloading:

+bash
+Copy
+Edit

+## npm run dev

+🚀 Production Build
+Build the project for production:

+bash
+Copy
+Edit

+## npm run build

+Then preview the production build locally:

+bash
+Copy
+Edit

+## npm run preview

+Or deploy the generated dist folder to platforms like Netlify, Vercel, or GitHub Pages.

+🌐 Live Deployment
+You can deploy the contents of the dist folder to Netlify or any static hosting service to make the app live.